 “Knowing Who You Truly Are” is the name of chapter 7.
 Eckhart starts going more to the essence of Who We Are and it here that I feel that some things could have been better elaborated on.
 Let me put it like this: he was succinct.
 I personally enjoy more elaborated chapters, like chapters 2-6.

-The present moment and time on itself was also briefly discussed.
-If you have not read The Power Of Now by Tolle, I suggest reading that one too, as I feel these books complement each other.
+The present moment and time itself was also briefly discussed.
+If you have not read The Power Of Now by Tolle already, I suggest you reading that one, too, as I feel like these books complement each other well.
 Chapter 8 gets deeper into how we can tune in to our True Self.
 The tools we have at our disposition, once we start using them, can help us be more attuned with Life.

 A Final Word

 As already mentioned, I really enjoyed this book.
 If you’re planning on reading this amazing piece, just don’t take the content as the ultimate truth, but more as possible references and routes that can lead you to finding what is truth.
 Remember that not because you enjoyed and resonated with something means that you have to take it as The Truth.
 Here is where I apply don Miguel Ruiz’s wisdom of The Fifth Agreement: be skeptical, but learn to listen.
 Indeed, Eckhart makes this clear in the last chapter: “Every thought implies a perspective, and every perspective, by its very nature, implies limitation, which ultimately means that it is not true, at least not absolutely.”

 Whenever you read, whatever you read, remind yourself to read, digest and cease to attach.